-If this is your first shave job, I recommend you mark the pan from the side by taking a piece of stiff, thin wire and poke it through the side of the foam so as to find the top of the seat pan.
-Try to put the wire straight in, being careful not to wiggle it.
-Once you are sure that you have the wire straight in from the side and at the top of the seat pan, take the permanent marker and mark the hole so you know where the top of the pan is for that section.
-Make additional holes and marks as needed until you have marked the pan about every 4 inches.
-When you are done, you should be able to look at the seat from the side and visualize where the pan is inside the foam.
+If this is your first shave job I recommend you mark the pan by going in from the side at a 90° angle by taking a piece of stiff, thin wire and poke it through the side of the foam so as to find the top of the seat pan.
+Try to put the wire in straight, being careful not to wiggle it.
+Once you are sure that you have the wire straight in from the side and have found the top of the seat pan – it should scrape the top of the pan rather than bump into it –mark the hole for that piece of wire.
+If the wire missed or did not go in straight, no big deal just take another stab at it.

-Skip this step if you took the advanced route in Step Two
+You may decide to skip this step if you took the advanced route in Step Two

 For both methods I recommend you put the seat back on the bike.
 Take the electrical tape and mark the seat where you think you want to cut it.
-The electrical tape is flexible enough to make some nice curves, and will not stick to the foam so much that it ruins the foam when you take it off.
+The electrical tape is flexible enough to make some nice curves and will not stick to the foam so much that it ruins the foam when you take it off.
 This process is a bit of trial-and-error and is very subjective to your preferences.

-- The seams on seat cover, or sewn curves, will still fit as intended
+- The seams on seat cover, or sewn curves, will still fit as intended.

 - Cutting to close to the edges, especially the front, will make taking the slack out of the cover very hard.

 Once you have the tape where you want it, make a small mark every couple of inches on the “cut side” of the tape.
 The cut side is the side that you intend to shave down to, which for me is always the top of the tape.
 If you are not going the precise route, you can go ahead and just mark the entire tape before you remove it.